tomcz/example-grpc/README.md

 # example-grpc

-Example of a gRPC & grpc-gateway client & server.
+Example of an authenticated gRPC & grpc-gateway server.
+Also includes an authenticated gRPC client for testing.

 `make run-server` runs a gRPC server on port 8000, and a HTTP server on port 8080, both backed by the same ExampleServer instance.
 Access to both APIs is protected by bearer token authentication.